Discrete-time maximally superintegrable systems and deformed symmetry algebras: the Calogero-Moser case: Introduction

 These non-abelian algebraic structures remain central in contemporary research on superintegrability.
 Their study has revealed deep links between superintegrability and the theory of special functions and orthogonal polynomials (see~\cite{jrClassicalQuantumSuperintegrability2013} and references therein).
 Moreover, they are nowadays employed to derive the spectra of quantum systems, often avoiding direct solution of the associated Schr\"odinger equation (see, for example,~\cite{campoamorstursberg2025generalizedquantumzernikehamiltonians}).
+The quantum associative algebras can be understood as deformations, with the deformation parameter $\hbar$, of the underlying classical structures that are recovered in the appropriate $\hbar \to 0$ limit.

 An interesting aspect of these symmetry structures is that they can also arise as \emph{nonlinear deformations} of an initial Lie algebra $\mathfrak{g}$.
-A classical example is provided by the Higgs oscillator~\cite{Higgs1979, Leemon1979}, namely, the isotropic oscillator on the $N$-sphere $\mathbb{S}^N$, whose symmetry algebra is non-linear.
-For $N=2$, the algebra constitutes a cubic extension of $\mathfrak{su}_2$, with the deformation parameter $\kappa>0$ proportional to the scalar curvature of the underlying space (in this case, the $2$-sphere).
-In the limit $\kappa \to 0$, the system reduces to the standard $2$-dimensional isotropic harmonic oscillator in flat Euclidean space $\mathbb{E}^2$ and the $\mathfrak{su}_2$ Lie algebra is recovered (see also, ref. \cite{PWKY2017}).
-Other types of deformations also appear, for example, in the framework of superintegrable systems on noncommutative spaces~\cite{KKS}, where the r\^ole of the deformation parameter is played by a characteristic length scale associated with the noncommutativity of the coordinates (usually identified with the Planck length~$\ell_p$).
+A classical example is provided by the Higgs oscillator~\cite{Higgs1979, Leemon1979}, where in the $N=2$ case the resulting symmetry algebra is a deformation of $\su_2 $, with the deformation parameter $\kappa>0$ proportional to the scalar curvature of the underlying space.

-In this paper, taking as a prototype example the Calogero--Moser system~\cite{Calogero1971,Calogero1971erratum,MOSER1975197}, we aim to show the existence of a novel type of deformation of polynomial symmetry algebras associated with maximally superintegrable systems, obtained by considering the discrete-time analogue of the model under investigation.
+In this paper, taking as a prototype example the Calogero--Moser system~\cite{Calogero1971,Calogero1971erratum,MOSER1975197}, we aim to show the existence of a novel type of deformation of polynomial symmetry algebras associated with MS systems, obtained by considering the discrete-time analogue of the model under investigation.
 In this setting, the r\^ole of the deformation parameter is played by the lattice time spacing $h>0$.
 To be more specific, the discrete-time analog of a Hamiltonian system is the theory of maps/correspondences\footnote{A recurrence is called a map if it is single valued and a correspondence if it is multi-valued.} of the form:

-for an unknown sequence $\set{(\vb{x}(t),\vb{p}(t)}_{t\in h\Z}\subset\R^{2N}$, and preserving the canonical Poisson bracket, \ie:
+for an unknown sequence $\set{(\vb{x}(t),\vb{p}(t) )}_{t\in h\Z}\subset\R^{2N}$, and preserving the canonical Poisson bracket, \ie:

 A map/correspondence with this property is usually called \emph{symplectic}, and alternatively such a condition can be expressed by saying that the transformation $(\vb{x},\vb{p})\longrightarrow(\vb{\bar{x}},\vb{\bar{p}})$ is canonical.
 This theory was initiated in the work of Maeda~\cite{Maeda1987}.